geseib/tgwwalk/README.md

 ### Extra: Create 2 more Equal Cost Paths to the Datacenter

-Bandwitdh scaling and High Availability are built into the Transit Gateway inherantly as well via the multiple Aavailability ZOne (AZ) attachments to our VPCs.
-However; for connectivty back to our Datacenter, we have some things to consider.
-In the real world, we would create another customer gateway on a totally seprate physical device.
+Bandwidth scaling and High Availability are built into the Transit Gateway inherently as well via the multiple Availability ZOne (AZ) attachments to our VPCs.
+However; for connectivity back to our Datacenter, we have some things to consider.
+In the real world, we would create another customer gateway on a totally separate physical device.
 Ideally this is physically as fault-isolated from the first Customer Gateway as we can make it (think, in across the room or even in another communications room.
-With seperate connectivity and power if we have it).
-But in order to distribute load across both Customer gateways from the datacenter, you typically would use another tier of routers (shown below via a core router) to balance the trffic.
+With separate connectivity and power if we have it).
+But in order to distribute load across both Customer gateways from the datacenter, you typically would use another tier of routers (shown below via a core router) to balance the traffic.
 For our demo purposes, lets build it on the same CSR we have in our simulated Datacenter so we can see ECMP in action.

 ![ECMP on VPNs](./images/vpn-ecmp.png)